Empowering the next generation of smart manufacturing talent

 A curriculum for smart manufacturing

 As a leader in smart manufacturing technologies, Siemens Digital Industries Software offered DGUT School of Smart Manufacturing its full support for curriculum design and has developed 12 courses covering various aspects of smart manufacturing.
 Courses on digital product design leverage the tools in NX™ software for computer-aided design (CAD).
 For a course on integrated mechanical and electrical design and virtual commissioning, students use NX Mechatronics Concept Designer™ software.
 Siemens Digital Industries Software has also designed courses on process simulation, plant simulation, and virtual commissioning technology using Process Simulate and Plant Simulation in the Tecnomatix® portfolio of digital manufacturing solutions.
 SIMATIC WinCC software for supervisory control and data acquisition is used in a course on industrial data acquisition and management, and Opcenter™ software is used in a course on manufacturing operations management.
 Throughout the coursework, students use Teamcenter® software for product lifecycle management.
-All of the software solutions are from the Xcelerator portfolio of solutions and services from Siemens Digital Industries Software.
+All of the software solutions are from the Siemens Xcelerator business platform of software, hardware and services.

 Through studies in these aspects of smart manufacturing, DGUT students build their comprehension of the big picture of enterprise digitalization while gaining proficiency in the use of leading-edge industrial software solutions.